mbrown1413/SqliteFind/HOW_IT_WORKS.md

 How it Works
 ============

-When you specify the column types using `-c`, it searches for a section of the row header that matches those types.
+Given a schema, it sqlitefind searches for a section of the row header that matches those types.
+The steps are:

   1. Build needle - Based on column types given, figure out what to search for.
   2. Search memory - Finds all instances of needle in memory.